EdgeFirstAI/documentation/docs/models/validation/vision/managed.md

 ## Next Steps

-Now that you have validated your Vision model, you can find examples for deploying your model in the [PC](../../deployment/pc.md), [EVK](../../deployment/evk.md), and [Maivin Platform](../../deployment/maivin.md).
+Now that you have validated your Vision model, you can find examples for deploying your model in the [EVK](../../deployment/evk.md) or the [Maivin Platform](../../deployment/maivin.md).
+Furthermore, you can also find examples for running your [ModelPack model](../../deployment/pc/mpk.md) or [Ultralytics model](../../deployment/pc/ultralytics.md) in your PC.